How Can Blind Spots Hide Deadly Hazards?

 Consumer electronics, appliances, and even your car arrive from the factory-tuned to default settings for ordinary operation.
 Default settings often promote the safest, most in-control, most predictable mode of using a product.

 Driver’s-ed instructors might refer to this mindset as “defensive driving.”
 We tend to think of it more like skeptical driving.
-By assuming the presence of danger and then forcing yourself to overcome that assumption with evidence, you adopt safe habits that protect you from disaster.
+By assuming the presence of danger and then forcing yourself to overcome that assumption with evidence, you adopt safe driving habits that protect you from disaster.

 Some of those habits might include:

-• Insisting on seeing a truck driver’s face in his mirrors to ensure you do not drive in his blind spot;
+• Insisting on seeing a truck driver’s face in his mirrors to ensure you do not drive in his blind spot

-• Making eye contact with a pedestrian or cyclist waiting to cross the street in front of your car;
+• Making eye contact with a pedestrian or cyclist waiting to cross the street in front of your car

-• Getting out and checking behind your car before you back out of the driveway;
+• Getting out and checking behind your car before you back out of the driveway

 Advances in anti-blind spot technology can also keep you safe on the road.